Amrutha-avidi/floww.ai/README.md

 ### Middleware
 - **Authentication:** All routes related to transactions are protected and require a valid JWT token.

+## Authentication
+The API uses **JWT tokens** for authentication.
+Each authenticated request must include a valid token.You can obtain the token by logging in via the `/api/auth/login` endpoint.

 ## Models

 ### User